 In 1963 the lodge purchased a corner lot at 3 Ave. and 4 St. S.E. and constructed a modern single-storey lodge and banquet room.
 This cinder block structure put all facilities on the ground floor, eliminating the need to go up and down the stairs, as they had to do at the old downtown location.

-Cornerstone Lodge, Golden West Chapter Royal Arch Masons, and the Occidental Chapter Order of the Eastern Star jointly own the new hall.
+Cornerstone Lodge #19 and Golden West Chapter #5 Royal Arch Masons jointly own the new hall.
 These three Masonic groups moved into the building in January 1964.
 The official opening took place in May with the laying of the cornerstone.

-During the past two years this hall has undergone a major upgrading to completely modernize the 40-year-old structure.
+During the past few years this hall has undergone a major upgrading to completely modernize the 57-year-old structure.
 New ceiling tile, paint, appliances, drapes, floor refinishing in the banquet room were first-year projects.
 This year the exterior was stuccoed and painted in preparation for the centennial.

 What is Freemasonry?

 Despite 100 years existence as a society in High River, the activities of Cornerstone Lodge, and Masonry in general, are not widely known.
 Some say it is a secret society, or a religion, or a service club.
 It is none of these.